 Part 2

 The Military

 Infantry

 In Company Commander Infantry units are comprised of 10 men squads and 5 men sections.
 Officers and Commanders are single man units.

 Infantry Recruiting

 In order to get recruits for your armed forces, you will have to carry out recruitment.
 This delves into the heart of the game, as each recruit gained at a village reduces the village level by 1.
 This in turn reduces the available manpower to operate the industrial units such as plantations and mines.

 The classic choice between plough shares or swords.
 Until you have recovered the level of the village, you may adversely effect production, should you recruit too heavily.
-Each attempt at recruitment costs 1 MP but may not be effective.
-In this case the MP cost is lost.
+Each recruitment level costs 1 Money.
 Once you have your recruits at a village you must transport them to your training camp.

-Infantry Training

-Once you have moved your recruits to the Training Camp you can begin training them up to a more effective unit with better arms and greater capability.
-Training takes until the next monthly adjustment and costs a variable amount of MPs, Combat Supplies and PI depending on the type of unit you are training up to.
+Infantry Training Once you have moved your recruits to the Training Camp you can training them up to a more effective unit with better arms or greater capability.
+Training takes until the next monthly adjustment and costs a variable amount of MP combat supplies and PI depending on the type of unit you are training up to.
 Training takes a month and is administered as part of the monthly adjustment.

-Combat Supplies

-Almost everything that happens in the game needs Combat Supplies to work.
+Combat Supplies Almost everything that happens in the game needs Combat Supplies to work.
 Combat Supplies represent Ammunition, Fuel, Food, Spare Parts and Medical Supplies.
 Combat Supplies are purchased at a Port that you control.
 Transport will be required to get them to the places they are needed.
 Combat supplies are needed for special actions, training and combat.